siakhooi/firebase-webcounter-langkasuka/README.md

   - In the service account `web-counter-langkasuka@appspot.gserviceaccount.com` > action, choose "Manage Key"
   - choose Add Key > Create new Key
   - choose Key Type = json and click Create
-  - A json file will be downloaded, the name of file is like `web-counter-langkasuka-xxxxxxxxxx.json`
+  - A json file will be downloaded, the name of file resembling `web-counter-langkasuka-xxxxxxxxxx.json`
-  - base64 encode the file and upload to github as secret name: `GOOGLE_APPLICATION_CREDENTIALS_BASE64`
+  - encodes the file with base64 and upload to github as secret name: `GOOGLE_APPLICATION_CREDENTIALS_BASE64`
     - if you have gh cli, you can just run this command: `base64 web-counter-langkasuka-xxxxxxxxxx.json | gh secret set GOOGLE_APPLICATION_CREDENTIALS_BASE64`
   - remove the json file locally, for security purposes.
 - commit changes to Github and check that the workflow run successfully.